On Uncertainty Calibration for Equivariant Functions: Invariant and Equivariant Regression Calibration

 \subsection{GENCE Equivariant Upper Bound}

 We now generalize the bounds on calibration error for invariant models (\cref{thm:GENCE_UB}) to \textit{equivariant} models.
-While the results are similar to the invariant case, the necessary proof strategy is different.
-This is because elements in each fiber are no longer closed under the action of the group.
+While the results are similar to the invariant case, the proof strategy is different.
+This is because the fibers are no longer closed under the action of the group.
 That is, $G$ acting on $X_s \subseteq X$ may result in a vector in $X \setminus X_s$.
 Similar to \cref{thm:GENCE_UB}, our bound can be used to interpret how poorly calibrated an \textit{equivariant} model can be when it is performing near its optimal capability in terms of regression error.

 We assume similar notation and hypotheses as in invariant regression, with one additional modification.
 We will treat the matrix $Q_{Gx}$ from \cref{thm:equivareg} as a function of $s$.
 In particular, we replace the probability density $p(x)$ with the fiber-wise renormalized probabilities $q_s(x)$.
 Recalling that $q_s(x)$ assigns no measure to elements in $X \setminus X_s$, we can apply \cref{thm:equivareg} to bound the regression error on individual fibers.